AlejandroMontalvo/PassGen/README.md

 # ![Alt Text](./imgs/SecurePasswordGenerator.png)

 This is my own implementation of a secure password generator using HTML, CSS, and vanilla JavaScript.
 Everything is handled clientside, meaning that nothing is ever sent back to the server.
-To use the generator, I suggest you either use it here, or download it and run it yourself.
+[Here](https://github.com/AlejandroMontalvo/secure-password-generator/blob/main/LICENSE) it is in action.

 # Overview